A Cigale module tailored (not only) for Low-Luminosity AGN: The Code

-Despite its efficacy across a broad wavelength range and its substantial contributions to galaxy astrophysics, CIGALE's application to LLAGN reveals notable limitations.
-For instance, while \citet{Maoz07} observed similarities between LLAGN and QSOs, suggesting potential model applicability, divergences in accretion flow-dominated UV photon populations in LLAGN challenge the universal application of the $\alpha_\mathrm{ox}$--$L_\mathrm{2500\AA}$ relation.
-The complex accretion physics of LLAGN continues to fuel debate, highlighting the need for tailored approaches rather than relying on universally applied relations.
+Despite its efficacy across a broad wavelength range and its substantial contributions to galaxy astrophysics, CIGALE's application to LLAGN reveals notable limitations. \citet{Ho08} show fundamental discrepancies in LLAGN SEDs relative to QSOs, notably below $\log~\lambda_\mathrm{Edd}$\,$<$\,$-3$, characterized by a dominant red bump over the expected big blue bump.
+These differences complicate the direct application of QSO models to LLAGN, as the seed photons are different due to their distinct accretion regimes.
+Currently, CIGALE can only reproduce AGN with the standard disk, making it unable to replicate the SED observed for LLAGN.

-\citet{Ho08} show fundamental discrepancies in LLAGN SEDs relative to QSOs, notably below $\log~\lambda_\mathrm{Edd}$\,$<$\,$-3$, characterized by a dominant red bump over the expected big blue bump.
-This discrepancy complicates the direct application of QSO models to LLAGN.
+Changes in the overall shape of the SED for AGN and LLAGN also affect the relation that CIGALE uses as prior (ie., $\alpha_\mathrm{ox}$--$L_\mathrm{2500\AA}$).
+While \citet{Maoz07} observed similarities between LLAGN and QSOs, suggesting potential model applicability, divergences in accretion flow-dominated UV photon populations in LLAGN challenge the universal application of the $\alpha_\mathrm{ox}$--$L_\mathrm{2500\AA}$ relation.
 Additional studies, such as \citet{Xu11}, have explored the $\alpha_\mathrm{ox}$--$L_\mathrm{2500\AA}$ relation for samples of Seyferts and LINERs, revealing certain similarities with established QSO calibrations.
 However, their determination of $L_\mathrm{2500\AA}$ is through proxies derived from H$\beta$ and B-band ($\sim$4420\,\AA) extrapolation.
 Even in models assuming LLAGN as scaled versions of QSOs, pure ADAF models deviate slightly from the $L_\mathrm{2500\AA}$--$\alpha_\mathrm{ox}$ relation observed in QSOs \citep{Maoz07}.
 Furthermore, \citet{EsparzaArredondo20} demonstrated that certain faint AGN deviate from the expected relation. \citet{Nemmen14}, through a physically motivated SED fitting, predicted an $\alpha_\mathrm{ox}$ for LLAGN far from extrapolations of its high-luminosity counterparts, emphasizing the influence of radiatively inefficient accretion processes.
+The complex accretion physics of LLAGN continues to fuel debate, highlighting the need for tailored approaches rather than relying on universally applied relations.